csdcorp/speech_to_text/README.md

 capabilities of the mobile device in Flutter.
 It supports both Android and iOS.

 ## Recent Updates
+The 0.7.0 version adds the ability to select the recognition language using the `localeId` parameter on the `listen` method.
+It also has a new `locales` method that returns a list of supported locales for speech on the device.

 The 0.6.0 version added a Duration parameter to the listen method to set a maximum time to listen before automatically cancelling.